bhwebdeveloper/SaltPepper/README.md

-LiteGrid
+Salt & Pepper
 ========

-Lite Grid is a prototype responsive grid that is currently under construction
+Salt & Pepper is a bare bones, simplified responive grid for modern browsers.